 Overall System Status:

-When your time as a student at Dartmouth is complete, your Dartmouth.edu address will continue to exist for the rest of your life, but the mailbox attached to your account will be deleted within 60 days of your departure.
+When your time as a student at Dartmouth is complete, your Dartmouth.edu address will continue to exist, but the mailbox attached to your account will be deleted within 60 days of your departure.
 In order to not lose any messages, contacts or calendar events, you need to set up your Dartmouth.edu address to forward to another non-Dartmouth account prior to your mailbox deactivation.

 4 Steps to a Successful Mailbox Transition: